pivotal-cf/pivnet-resource/metadata/README.md

 ## File Groups

-The top-level `file_groups` key is currently written to during `in` but is not read during `out`.
+The top-level `file_groups` key is written to during `in` but is not read from during `out`.
 Therefore it cannot be used to set file groups when creating or updating a release.

 ## Dependencies